BBai-Tips/bbai/CONVENTIONS.md

 This document is primarily intended for the AI assistant to understand the project's conventions and guidelines.
 While you're welcome to read it, please be aware that changes to this file should only be made when explicitly instructed, as they directly affect how the AI interprets and works with the project.

 ## IMPORTANT NOTE FOR ASSISTANT

+Refer to LLM_INSTRUCTIONS.md as needed for guidance on project-specific files and their purposes.
+This file (CONVENTIONS.md) will always be available in the chat context, but other files should be requested when their specific information is required.

 DO NOT MAKE ANY CODE CHANGES UNTIL EXPLICITLY ASKED TO DO SO.
 The coding assistant will prompt for code changes.
 Respect those instructions but wait until explicitly told to write code.

 ## Project Overview